 It is advisable to apply for the domain transfer at least one month before the contract with the old provider expires.
 If the request arrives too late, you could find that the service period of the respective domain has to be renewed by the current provider before a transfer over to the new provider can take place.

-If you decide to sell Adidas shoes in your online shop, you might think it makes sense to include the brand name in your domain.
+If you decide to sell Adidas shoes in your online store, you might think it makes sense to include the brand name in your domain.
 You have to be really careful here as it is relatively easy to infringe on trademark and name rights as a domain owner.
 Use of a brand or company name is only possible with prior consent of the copyright owner.
-Therefore explicit written consent should always be sought.
+Therefore, explicit written consent should always be sought.
 You could receive a warning if you use the brand or company’s name in the domain name without permission.
-Therefore the object and dispute value should not be underestimated.
-Dispute sums of up to 50,000 euros are not uncommon.
+Therefore, the object and dispute value should not be underestimated otherwise you could end up with a hefty fine.
 If you want to protect yourself from fines and legal proceedings, it is best to play it safe and check the desired domain for the following aspects before you register it:

 The trademark law of a domain refers to commercial website subjects.
 Private websites without commercial use are excluded from the rules.
-If you want to make money from your website, even if it is just with a single banner ad, your domain should be chosen in strict compliance with trademark laws.
+If you want to make money from your blog or your website, your domain should be chosen in strict compliance with trademark laws.
 The names and terminologies, which fall within the scope of trademark laws, can be found at appropriate trademark and patent offices.
 It is easy and free to verify using respective sites.
 The following sites are suitable for quick research:

 - US brands: Trademark Search of the United States Patent and Trademark Office

 Similar sounding word marks or similar logos with existing graphic trademarks are a violation of trademark laws.